KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-dice.md

 **dicefinish name fundingtxid bettxid**

-The `dicefinish` method rebroadcasts a bet that has already been broadcasted.
+The `dicefinish` method rebroadcasts a bet that was previously broadcast.

 If the returned `hex` value is `0` the bet is finished.